carlocorradini/filmy/README.md

 ### Authentication

-1. Request the token by doing a **POST** request at "_.../api/v1/auth/signin_" with credentials in the body.
+1. Request the token by doing a request at "_.../api/v1/auth/signin_" with credentials in the body.

 Example of body of the POST request: